aryavorskiy/LatticeModels.jl/docs/src/index.md

 ![All benchmarks composed](./assets/benchmark_all.svg)

 One can see dramatic performance improvements on small lattice sizes, while being competitive on larger ones.
-These benchmarks were run on a regular JuliaHub cluster (one core of Intel Xeon Platinum 8375C, 16GB RAM).
+These benchmarks were run on a regular JuliaHub cluster (Julia v1.10, one core of Intel Xeon Platinum 8375C, 16GB RAM).
 You can find the benchmarking code in [the `benchmarks` folder of the package repository](https://github.com/aryavorskiy/LatticeModels.jl/tree/master/benchmarks).

 There are other nice features that `LatticeModels.jl` provides: